geops/react-spatial/src/components/Sidebar/README.md

 #

-This demonstrates the use of Sidebar.
+This demonstrates the use of Responsive Sidebar.

 ```jsx
 import React from 'react';